octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.45 - 2026-05-21 =
+* Updated UI to support new WP 7.0 UI changes
+* Corrected issues with Kyero feeds not passing their validation, such as sending empty beds field and sending more than 50 features
+* Declared compatibility with WordPress 7.0

 = 2.5.44 - 2026-05-15 =
 * Added support for exporting properties to Share To Buy